Archimedes' Principle and Understanding Buoyant Force

 The balloon displaces 524 cubic metres of air, however air is nearly six times denser than helium, so that air weighs about 642 kg.

-So there's an upthrust of 642 kg acting upwards on the balloon which is greater than the weight of the balloon and this gives it lift.
+So there's an upthrust of 642 kg acting upwards on the balloon which is greater than the weight of the helium inside the balloon and this gives it lift.

-In practice the weight of the balloon would be greater than 94 kg because of the weight of the material the skin is made of.
+In practice the weight acting downwards would be greater because of the weight of the skin of the balloon, basket, people etc.

 Why Do Hot Air Balloons Float ?